Rakibul615/health-care/README.md

 6.Bbut I was faceing some problem .
 I can not push my code into private repogitory which link is given from programming hero team.
 7.That why I have made public repogitory
 8.And also I was not able to depoly my project in Firebase    // please sir consider me

+ERROR IN Firebase to deploy:
+firebase is given this type of error-
+First, let's associate this project directory with a Firebase project.
+You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.

+?
+Please select an option: Use an existing project

+Error: Failed to list Firebase projects.
+See firebase-debug.log for more info.

+Having trouble?
+Try again or contact support with contents of firebase-debug.log